-(A)INSTALLATION ON REAR SEAT CENTER
+(A)INSTALLATION ON REAR SEAT CENTER (forward-facing rear seat only)

 When installing a rear-facing child restraint system, follow the same procedure as when installing a forward-facing child restraint system.

 Do not use a rear-facing child restraint system in the rear seat if it interferes with the lock mechanism of the front seats.
 This may cause severe injury to the child and front passenger in case of sudden braking or a collision.